Koredotcom/docs/docs/xo/quality-management/analyze/dashboard.md

     To view this **Dashboard** feature, you must first enable Auto QA setting and configure an evaluation form to generate Auto QA scores.
 Only users having the QA functionality permission can access this.

-The user can filter and view the performance metrics by channel, such as Voice, Chat, or both (All, Voice and Chat) conversations.
-The trends and graphs are displayed with daily, Weekly, or Monthly Trends view and Distribution view across the Dashboard.

-The user can filter all agent interaction by selecting the following date ranges:

-* **Today**: All interaction data for this day, in the agent’s time zone.
-* **Yesterday**: All interaction data of the previous day, in the agent’s time zone.
-* **Last 7 Days**: All interaction data for the previous 7 days (not including today), in the agent’s time zone.
-* **Last 28 Days**: All interaction data for the previous 28 days, (not including today), in the agent’s time zone.
-* **Last 90 Days**: All interaction data for the previous 90 days, (not including today), in the agent’s time zone.
-* **Custom Range**: All interaction data from the given date (12:00:00 AM to 11:59:59 PM), in the agent’s time zone, limited to **31** days.

 ## Overview
 The key sections of this Dashboard include: